 Demonstrate what can happen if front (left brake) is squeezed hard.
 Student need not replicate this.

-Practice slowing vs stopping bike with right brake.
+Practice slowing vs stopping bike with right brake while walking the bike.

 Goal: can slow bike and can stop bike using rear brake.